tas33n/repo-custom-domain/README.md

 **Let me know if face any problem**

 ---
-All assets and free Domain provided by :wave: [Farhan Isteak Taseen ](https://tas33n.github.io/)
+All assets and free Domain provide and maintain by :wave: [Farhan Isteak Taseen ](https://tas33n.github.io/)